 To the credit of both Keough and Jordan, the contest never became overtly racial, although it still had plenty enough fireworks to make it one of the most colorful - and dirtiest - campaigns in modern Springfield history.
 Part of the reason for this was because of the way the contest strained normal political alliances throughout the city.
 Mayor Richard Neal was especially torn, because Keough was a close friend and very active in the Mayor’s own political organization, while at the same time, Jordan was the key point man for Neal in the black community.
 Also among those in a quandary was City Councilor Morris Jones, whose closest ally on the Council was Keough, but who had ties to Jordan going back decades.
 In short, everyone hoped to avoid internal bloodletting in the local Democrat Machine by getting Keough to back off, but the young Councilor, buoyed in part by his strong second place finish in the 1985 Council elections, was determined to move on to higher office.

-Mitch was able to avoid the worst of these conflicts, because he wasn’t particularly close to either of the candidates.
-Mitch and Keough had formed the basis for a friendship during Mitch’s first campaign as both canvassed the neighborhoods, but their friendship had not evolved much since they were elected.
-Their relationship had been particularly strained by the Kerry/Bartley Senate battle.
 More significantly, Mitch had maintained his political independence, while Keough had become deeply enmeshed in the local machine.
 Yet, Mitch felt he knew Keough pretty well and had to consider that Frankie was also a fellow colleague on the Council.
 In contrast, Mitch hardly knew Rep. Jordan at all.
-Mitch was also attracted by the way Keough appeared uncharacteristically in the role of the maverick in the race by defying the pleas of Starr and the machine Democrats urging him not to run, courageously facing their fury.
+Mitch was also attracted by the way Keough appeared uncharacteristically in the role of the maverick in the race by defying the pleas of Starr and the machine Democrats urging him not to run and courageously facing their fury.
 So while Mitch had no great enthusiasm for Keough politically, he could appreciate the risks that Keough was taking as a boatrocker, which was the main reason why Mitch ultimately allied himself with the Keough campaign.

 And what a campaign!
-The Springfield Newspapers immediately brought forth their heavy journalistic artillery, mercilessly attacking Keough on all fronts.
+The Springfield Newspapers immediately brought forth their heavy journalistic artillery by mercilessly attacking Keough on all fronts.
 Under the guise of investigative journalism, Keough’s entire real estate business came under intense scrutiny (unusual from a paper that seldom told the public anything about the personal financial activities of its public officials) as they attempted to present minor discrepancies in paperwork Keough had filed at the Register of Deeds as a major scandal.

 Not all of the paper's accusations, however, were as unsubstantial.
 Personal friends of Keough were found to have improperly acquired absentee ballots, while Keough also took a job with the clerk of courts, meaning that he was collecting a check from both the state and city payrolls.
 In addition, his business partner, municipal parking clerk Stephen Phillips (brother of Gerald), had received a payraise for which Keough had both asked for and voted on.
-Finally, the Springfield Newspapers raised questions over Keough's involvement with developer Leo Shipiro, asking in an editorial, "Why was he [Keough] invited, and why did he agree, to participate in a land speculation with a millionaire real estate developer who does business in the city and might again in the future?
+Finally, the Springfield Newspapers raised questions over Keough's involvement with developer Leo Shipiro, asking in an editorial, "Why did Keough agree, to participate in a land speculation with a millionaire real estate developer who does business in the city and might again in the future?
 And does that speculator really need Keough's few thousand dollars to complete the deal?"

 In short, it was an ugly campaign between two well-connected candidates, both of whom had enough skeletons in their closets to make neither of them very appealing.
 Ironically, there was a third candidate in the race, Reuben L. Green, but he was so overshadowed by his more famous competitors that his candidacy was never able to acquire any traction.
 Green was also rejected by some because of never proven charges that he had been brought into the race by Keough in order to split the black vote.